ACatThatPrograms/eth-adapter/README.md

 ethAdapter.setJsonRpcProvider("https://localhost:8545);

-// All methods are available on ethAdapter.contractMethods broken down by 'CONTRACTNAME' and have generated types for IntelliSense friendliness let storedInt = ethAdapter.contractMethods.STORAGE.retrieve_view_IN0_OUT1();
+// All methods are available on ethAdapter.contractMethods broken down by 'CONTRACTNAME' and have generated types for IntelliSense friendliness let storedInt = await ethAdapter.contractMethods.STORAGE.retrieve_view_IN0_OUT1();
 ```

 Remember:

 - Parameters for contract methods must be passed as destructured objects as `{paramName:value}`
-- Additionally functions are named with IN/OUT counts to provide access to overloaded functions
+- Functions are named with IN/OUT counts to provide access to overloaded functions

 ## More Functionality :gear:

-EthAdapter has some inbuilts for basic things, and also gives you direct access to ethers if you need it through `ethAdapter.ethers`
+EthAdapter has some inbuilts for basic things, but also gives you direct access to ethers if you need it through `ethAdapter.ethers`

+EthAdapter exposes all of the compiled contract configuration at `ethAdapter.contractConfig` this allows you to get the compiled information on your contract within the context ethAdapter sits in.

 ### Additional Methods

-These are currently quite alpha and used primarily internal of the adapter, however are available if needed

 ### **setOnNetworkChangeFunction(onNetworkFunction = (networkId: number) => {})**